orangeduck/LuaAutoC/README.md

 Headers
 -------

 It isn't any fun writing out all the registration functions, so I've included a basic Lua script which will auto-generate LuaAutoC code for structs and functions from C header files.
-In general it works pretty well, but it is fairly basic, not a C parser, and wont cover all situations, so expect to have to do some cleaning up for complicated headers.
+In general it works pretty well, but it is fairly basic, not a C parser, and won't cover all situations, so expect to have to do some cleaning up for complicated headers.

 ```
 $ lua lautoc.lua ../Corange/include/assets/sound.h